Skip to content

 Important: Additional Restrictions May Apply in Chelmsford

-Chelmsford has conservation areas.
+Chelmsford has 25 conservation areas.
+These include Boreham Church Road, Boreham Roman Road and Plantation Road, Broomfield, Chelmer and Blackwater Navigation, Chelmsford Baddow Road and River Can, Chelmsford Central.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with Chelmsford planning department before starting work to confirm whether your property is affected by any special designations.